 Finally I folded the tortillas in half and grilled each side until golden brown.
 Then we’re all done.

-A small dollop of my sour cream substitute and lunch was served!
+A small dollop of my homemade sour cream substitute and lunch was served!

 I’ve not had to purchase sour cream in years.
-I always have homemade yogurt available for my own homemade (and healthier) version.
+I always have homemade yogurt available for my own homemade (and healthier) version of sour cream.

 Healthier Sour Cream Substitute Recipe

 - 1/3 cup Unflavored Greek Yogurt (or drain 1/2 cup regular yogurt in cheesecloth to make thicker)

 - 1 tsp Lemon Juice